 Event source groups

 Real estate ads use event source groups to capture intentions and to create a dynamic audience.
-Event source groups are created in Facebook Business Manager or in Smartly.io business settings.
-You need to connect one or more Pixels and/or mobile app to an event source group to start capturing the travel signals.
+Event source groups are created in Smartly.io Catalogs > Events.
+You need to connect one or more Pixels and/or mobile apps to an event source group to start capturing the travel signals.